Who Is Imelda Marcos?

 As her husband climbed the country's political ladder, Imelda Marcos cared for the couple's growing family.
 They eventually had three children: Imee, Ferdinand Jr., also known as "Bongbong," and Irene.
 Ferdinand was elected president in 1965, and Imelda, with her beauty and poise, soon drew comparisons to another famous first lady, Jacqueline Kennedy.

-In her role as first lady, Marcos met a diverse mix of world leaders, from U.S. president Lyndon B. Johnson to Cuban leader Fidel Castro, to Libyan dictator Muammar al-Qaddafi.
+In her role as first lady, Marcos met a diverse mix of world leaders, from U.S. President Lyndon B. Johnson and Cuban leader Fidel Castro, to Libyan dictator Muammar al-Qaddafi.
 She sought out political opportunities for herself in addition to supporting her spouse.
 In the mid-1970s, Marcos served as governor of the metro Manila area, spearheading many costly beautification and development projects.
 Marcos later served in the interim national assembly and as the minister of human settlements.

 While many Filipinos lived in poverty, Imelda Marcos became known for her lavish spending.
 She traveled to New York City and other destinations to buy expensive fashions, high-end jewelry and other luxury items.
-Marcos had to have the finest of everything for the presidential residence—the Malacañang Palace.
+Marcos had to have the finest of everything for the presidential residence — the Malacañang Palace.
 But all of this splendor was gained at the cost of the Filipino people.
 It is believed that the Marcos family and their cronies took billions from the country's coffers.

 In addition to theft and corruption, the Marcos regime was also known for its oppressive rule.
 Ferdinand Marcos declared martial law in September 1972, basically making himself the country's dictator.
 This move allowed him to crush growing resentment among the people and prevent his adversaries from unseating him from power.
 The Marcos government could be brutal to those who opposed it.
 Thousands were tortured and others executed without trial.